trducng/theflow/README.md

   - Compare evaluation result based on kwargs
 - CLI List runs
 - CLI Delete unnecessary runs
-- Dynamically create reproducible config
-- Recursive construction of flow:
-  - Config are parsed recursively.
-- How to secure environment variables in each step, in such a way that it's not possible for one step to access to environment of other step
-  - This is a deployment problem, not development problem.
-    - It should be handled in the Yaml config.
-Not in the code.
-    - Integrate the deployment with argo-workflow
 - Add coverage, pre-commit, CI...

 ## License